 Even once you leave your optometrist’s office, we encourage you to remain in touch with your eye doctor if something doesn’t feel right or if you have any questions regarding your scleral lenses.

-To learn more or to schedule a scleral lens consultation, call The Scleral Lens Center at Drs.
+To learn more or to schedule a scleral lens consultation, call Drs.
 Farkas, Kassalow, Resnick & Associates today!

-The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates provides scleral lenses to patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Drs.
+Farkas, Kassalow, Resnick & Associates provides scleral lenses to patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.

 - A: Scleral contact lenses are rigid gas permeable lenses with a uniquely large diameter.
 They rest on the sclera (whites of the eyes) instead of the cornea, making them a more comfortable and stable option for people with corneal irregularities or dry eye syndrome.
 Scleral contacts hold a reservoir of nourishing fluid between the eye’s surface and the inside of the lens, providing the patient with crisp and comfortable vision.